General Terms & Conditions of Sale Blocksil Limited

-- (7) Unless agreed otherwise in writing, we may deliver Orders by instalments, which may be invoiced and paid for separately.
-References in the Contract to Orders shall, where applicable, be read as references to instalments.
+- (7) Unless agreed otherwise in writing, we may deliver Orders by installments, which may be invoiced and paid for separately.
+References in the Contract to Orders shall, where applicable, be read as references to installments.

 6. Price and Payment

 - (1) Our prices are stated in Sterling ex works/warehouse and do not include VAT at the applicable rate (or any other applicable sales tax), or costs for any packaging and transport, both of which we shall charge in addition.
 The Customer shall be responsible for any customs duties, fees, taxes, and other charges.